-- Colonial Penn offers 11 Medicare supplement (Medigap) plans in most states throughout the country.
+- Colonial Penn offers 12 Medicare supplement (Medigap) plan options in most states throughout the country.

-- Medigap plans through Colonial Penn cover some of the out-of-pocket costs left over after original Medicare has paid its portion.
+- Medigap plans through Colonial Penn cover some of your out-of-pocket medical costs after original Medicare has paid its portion.

-- The best time to buy a Medigap plan is when you turn 65 years old and enroll in Medicare Part B. If you miss the 6-month open enrollment window, you may not be able to get a Medigap plan.
+- The best time to buy a Medigap plan is when you turn 65 years old and enroll in Medicare Part B

 The Colonial Penn Life Insurance Company is a private insurer that sells Medicare supplement (Medigap) plans.
 Colonial Penn is an affiliate of the Bankers Life and Casualty Company.